paul-j-lucas/c_chan/README.md

 ## Introduction

 **C Chan**
-is a library that implements Go-like channels in C.
+is a library that implements Go-like channels in C for an alternative way to share data among threads rather than using mutexes explicitly.

 As in Go,
 there are two types of channels: